 When disaster strikes, rescuers like Thomas and Allen drive toward the danger the rest of us are desperate to escape.
 They’re trained to find us when we’re stuck somewhere — lost, injured, or worse.
 But a changing planet has raised the stakes: Avalanches, tornadoes, fires, and floods fill news cycles with counts of the missing and cell phone footage of neighborhoods turned to wilderness.
 The U.N. warns that climate catastrophes are now happening once a week across the globe.
 And unpredictable shoulder seasons — the busiest months for search and rescue calls — are getting longer.
 New kinds of disasters require new response plans and training, and bigger ones need more people who know what to do.

 Search and rescue teams train for the worst conditions.
 But the worst conditions are getting worse.
 Search teams are stretched.
 Rescuers are burning out.
 We are all less safe.

-On a May 2013 day in Naujaat, in the Canadian province of Nunavut — an Inuit hamlet known at the time as Repulse Bay — the local search and rescue team was called after a nearby traveler activated an emergency GPS beacon.
+On a May 2013 day in Naujaat, in the Canadian territory of Nunavut — an Inuit hamlet known at the time as Repulse Bay — the local search and rescue team was called after a nearby traveler activated an emergency GPS beacon.
 It was a day with almost 18 hours of sunlight, but blizzard conditions postponed the search.